 The precision of the storage selected does not affect the accuracy of GAUSS calculations using the data.
-GAUSS converts all data to double precision when the file is read.
+GAUSS converts all data to double precision when the file is read outvar the outvar statement selects the following variables:

-outvar

 Selects the variables to be placed in the GAUSS data set.
 The outvar command needs only the list of variables to be included in the output data set.
 They can be in any order.
 In this example: